hpcloud/cloud-foundry-client-js/README.md

 A JavaScript based Cloud Foundry Api client targeting the v2 api.

-The client is intended to be used by client-side JavaScript apps (such as those using Backbone, Knockout and Angular etc.) and will evolve with that intention in mind.
+The client is intended to be used by client-side JavaScript apps (such as those using Backbone, Knockout and Angular etc.) and will evolve with that in mind.

 ## Status